 PURCHASES FOR PERSONAL USE ARE NOT ALLOWED.

 The University has implemented a "Ratification" process for unauthorized purchases.
-The MSU-PD will contact the department to seek information regarding the unauthorized commitment.
-The department must submit information as requested by the MSU-PD.
-Upon receipt, the MSU-PD will review the information and make a determination to ratify the unauthorized commitment, if deemed in the best interest of the University.
+Procurement Services will contact the department to seek information regarding the unauthorized commitment.
+The department must submit information as requested by Procurement Services.
+Upon receipt, Procurement Services will review the information and make a determination to ratify the unauthorized commitment, if deemed in the best interest of the University.

-The Director of Purchasing at MSU-Bozeman is designated as the ratifying official and will seek approval of the ratification from the University Business Office.
-Upon approval, the Director of Purchasing will ratify the unauthorized commitment.
+The Director of Procurement at MSU-Bozeman is designated as the ratifying official and will seek approval of the ratification from the University Business Office.
+Upon approval, the Director of Procurement will ratify the unauthorized commitment.
 The authority may be exercised only when -

-The ratification is in accordance with the limitations prescribed in the Procurement Delegation Agreement between the SPB and the MSU-Bozeman Purchasing Department.
+The ratification is in accordance with the limitations prescribed in the Procurement Delegation Agreement between the SPB and MSU Procurement Services.

 Purchase Requisitions and invoices for supplies, equipment or services submitted at or near the close of a fiscal year (June 30) are to reflect essential requirements and are not to be used to exhaust appropriation balances.
 The MSU-Bozeman University Business Office will issue fiscal year end instructions each April.